It sounds strange to even say, why does cottage cheese taste like metal?

 Plus, if you opt for the low-fat variety, this can often taste sour when compared to normal cottage cheese.

-The metallic taste may actually have nothing to do with cottage cheese itself.
+The metallic taste may have nothing to do with cottage cheese itself.

 This can also be a sign of an allergy, plus dysgeusia (especially during pregnancy) can make certain foods taste metallic.